 Antioxidine is a proprietary blend of antioxidants and other natural food and plant extracts.
-It takes the ingredients in nature that have been shown to protect your skin and eyes better than anything else and combines them into one product—with all the most effective natural antioxidants at the right concentrations.
+It takes the ingredients in nature that have been shown to support skin and eyes during sun exposure better than anything else and combines them into one product—with the most effective natural antioxidants at the right concentrations.

-Antioxidine is a precise combination of specific ingredients that are maximally effective at aiding your skin’s natural ability to prevent sun damage.
+Antioxidine is a precise combination of specific ingredients that are effective at aiding your skin’s natural ability to defend against the effects of sun exposure.

-Proprietary Antioxidine Complex was developed and formulated exclusively by Napa Valley Bioscience for the specific purpose of helping your skin naturally protect itself from UV rays.
+Proprietary Antioxidine Complex was developed and formulated exclusively by Napa Valley Bioscience for the specific purpose of supporting your response to ultraviolet rays.
+But Sunsafe Rx, and Antioxidine, have many other health benefits for your skin, eyes, and body.

-There are hundreds of clinical studies and published scientific papers encompassing decades of research that prove the effectiveness of the ingredients contained in Antioxidine and Sunsafe Rx.
+There are hundreds of clinical studies and published scientific papers encompassing decades of research that document the effectiveness of the ingredients contained in Antioxidine and Sunsafe Rx.

-All of the active ingredients in Sunsafe Rx have photo-protective properties in your skin, and their efficacy has been well-documented.
+All of the active ingredients in Sunsafe Rx have protective properties in your skin, and their efficacy has been well-documented.

 Here you will find a brief summary of the benefits of each active ingredient.
 For a sample of some of the published research, expand the respective sections below: